 DOC1.1.1 In order for the DNO to operate the DNO’s Distribution System efficiently and to ensure maximum System security and System Stability, there is a need for those Users specified in DOC1.3 to provide loading and generation output information to the DNO.

-DOC1.1.2 The Grid Code specifies NGC’s requirements for Demand forecasting for Power Generating Modules which constitute or contain BM Units which are active (ie. submitting bid-offer data) in the Balancing Mechanism.
+DOC1.1.2 The Grid Code specifies NGESO’s requirements for Demand forecasting for Power Generating Modules which constitute or contain BM Units which are active (ie. submitting bid-offer data) in the Balancing Mechanism.
 This Distribution Operating Code DOC1 specifies the information to be provided by other Power Generating Modules and all Users of the DNO’s Distribution System specified in DOC1.3 below.

 DOC1.1.3 This Demand forecasting information is required to enable the DNO to maintain the integrity of the DNO’s Distribution System.
-The Licensee under its Distribution Licence has an obligation under the Grid Code to provide Demand forecast information to NGC in order that generation output can be matched with Demand.
+The Licensee under its Distribution Licence has an obligation under the Grid Code to provide Demand forecast information to NGESO in order that generation output can be matched with Demand.
 The information, required to be provided by Users (specified in DOC1.3 below) under this Distribution Operating Code, will enable the Licensee to comply with these requirements of the Grid Code.

 DOC1.1.4 Where Demand data is required from the User, this means the MW Demand of electricity at the DNO point of supply to the User.
 The DNO may, in certain cases, specify that the Demand data shall include the MVAr Demand.